n2iw/API-JSON-Java-demo/README.md

-# Demo on how to call an API and read JSON in Java with JAX-RS (Jersey) and Jackson
+# API and JSON in Java Demo

-This is a demo for ICSI 518 software engineering course offered in Fall 2017.
+This is a demo for ICSI 518 software engineering course offered in Fall 2017 at University at Albany SUNY.

 This is a plain Java object, it uses Maven to manage dependencies.
 Download and import it into Eclipse to run.